WrestleMania 31: Celebrities

 As is tradition, WrestleMania featured numerous appearances by celebrity guests – such as E!
 News host Maria Menounos, who served as a backstage interviewer.
 The pay-per-view broadcast was opened by Aloe Blacc performing "America the Beautiful".
 The event saw another musical performance as Skylar Grey, Travis Barker, and Kid Ink performed a medley of the two WrestleMania 31 theme songs – "Rise" and "Money and the Power".
 Arnold Schwarzenegger also was featured at the event, first as part of the Terminator Genisys themed grand entrance of Triple H, and later being recognized as part of the 2015 WWE Hall of Fame class as a celebrity wing inductee.

 Pre-show

 Two matches were contested on the WrestleMania Kickoff pre-show.
-The first was a fatal four-Way tag team match for the WWE Tag Team Championship between the champions Tyson Kidd and Cesaro (with Natalya), The New Day (Kofi Kingston and Big E) (with Xavier Woods), Los Matadores (Diego and Fernando) (with El Torito), and The Usos (Jey and Jimmy Uso) (with Naomi).
+The first was a fatal four-way tag team match for the WWE Tag Team Championship between the champions Tyson Kidd and Cesaro (with Natalya), The New Day (Kofi Kingston and Big E) (with Xavier Woods), Los Matadores (Diego and Fernando) (with El Torito), and The Usos (Jey Uso and Jimmy Uso) (with Naomi).
 Kidd and Cesaro retained their titles after Big E suffered a Samoan splash from Jimmy Uso, followed by Cesaro throwing Uso out of the ring and scoring the pin.
 Also of note, Jey Uso would suffer a shoulder injury during the match, putting him out of action for several months.

 The second pre-show match was the second annual Andre the Giant Memorial Battle Royal.
-Big Show won the 30-man contest by last eliminating Damien Mizdow after Mizdow had turned on and eliminated his tag team partner The Miz.
+Big Show won the 30-man contest by last eliminating Damian Mizdow.